roideuniverse/the-notebook/README.md

 # the-notebook
 Note taking Android App

-There are 4 basic tasks
+There are 4 basic features in this app.
+UI design is flexible - feel free to change it.

 1. User should be able to add a new entry.
    [Issue-#3](https://github.com/roideuniverse/the-notebook/issues/3)